-- 6.1 On receipt of a Formal Complaint it will be reviewed by the Quality and Enhancement team to determine if the complaint is within the jurisdiction of the University of Liverpool.
-If it is determined that the complaint is within the jurisdiction of the University of Liverpool it will be escalated directly to the University of Liverpool Student Complaints Policy and Procedure - 6.2 The Quality and Enhancement team will acknowledge the complaint within five working days of receipt and shall include the deadline by which the student should expect to receive a written response to their complaint. - 6.3 The Director of Quality and Compliance (or their nominee) will appoint a member of staff to investigate the complaint on their behalf ('the investigator') and shall submit a written response to the student usually within 5 weeks (25 UK working days).
-The 25 UK working day timeframe requires students to meet any deadlines for submission of material.
+- 6.1 Formal Complaints will normally be handled by the KOL Appeals and Complaints team.
+In the event that the concerns raised in the complaint relate exclusively to the University of Liverpool then the KOL Appeals and Complaints Team may refer the complaint directly to the University of Liverpool Student Complaints Policy and Procedure - 6.2 The KOL Appeals and Complaints team will acknowledge the complaint within five working days of receipt and shall include the deadline by which the student should expect to receive a written response to their complaint. - 6.3 The KOL Director of Quality and Compliance (or their nominee) will appoint a member of staff to investigate the complaint on their behalf ('the investigator') and shall submit a written response to the student usually within 5 weeks (35 calendar days).
+The 35-calendar day timeframe requires students to meet any deadlines for submission of material.
 There will occasionally be circumstances when, for good reason, we will need to extend the timeframe.
-Where this is the case we will notify the student and keep them regularly informed of progress.
-While every effort will be made to comply with the time limits set out above if a time limit is exceeded it shall not invalidate the outcome of the complaint proceedings. - 6.4 Where a Formal Complaint has been received, the Quality and Enhancement team will inform the relevant Head of Department and thereafter keep them informed of progress.
+Where this is the case, we will notify the student and keep them regularly informed of progress.
+While every effort will be made to comply with

+- the time limits set out above if a time limit is exceeded it shall not invalidate the outcome of the complaint proceedings. - 6.4 Where a Formal Complaint has been received, the KOL Appeals and Complaints team will inform the relevant Head of Department/Programme Director and thereafter keep them informed of progress.